derplarsen/Kafka_KSQL_PushVis/README.md

 1. Push the start/stop producing buttons and look at correspending code in kafkajs-vis-server.js
 2. Click into the input field under the vis run a command like `ls` and hit enter.. show that we can execute commands on the remote system (that's how start/stop producer runs).

+# What if my kafka is running somewhere other than localhost??
+No problem, go into `kafkajs-vis-server.js` and edit the bootstrap server url in the `brokers` parameter.
+If you need ssl and/or sasl (aka Confluent Cloud creds), uncomment that section under the `brokers` parameter and you're good to go!

 # Conclusion

 With this you can now go create a modern event-first visualization platform.
 Go forth and profit!